pascalvanluit/Research-Archive/README.md

 This is the Research Archive for my Research Master Thesis titled:
 Improving Generalizability of Structural Equation Models through Cross-Validated Model Modifications

 The Research Archive is available at https://github.com/pascalvanluit/Research-Archive.
 The GitHub repository is public and open-source.
 The owner is Pascal van Luit (p.j.vanluit@uu.nl).
+A copy of this repository has been stored in the archives of Utrecht University.
+The data will be stored for a minimal duration of ten years.

 The repository contains two main folders ("Methods" and "Simulation Study") and the two following files:
   - van Luit,PJ - MSBBSS.pdf: thesis manuscript.